Gulshan1357/nexus-game-engine/Nexus/src/Physics/README.md

 1. **PhysicsEngine**
    - The core of the physics system.
 Contains helper functions for applying forces and integrating motion with respect to delta time.
    - **Functions related to integrating force and torque:**
-     - `IntegrateLinear()`
+     - `IntegrateForces()`
-       - Calculates a new position by integrating the RigidBody's velocity and acceleration.
+       - Integrates Forces and torque to change the linear and angular velocities of `RigidBody` component.
-     - `IntegrateAngular()`
+     - `IntegrateVelocities()`
-       - Calculates a new rotation by integrating the RigidBody's angular velocity and angular acceleration.
+       - Integrates linear and angular velocities to change the position and rotation of `Transform` component
      - `CalculateMomentOfInertia()`
        - Computes the moment of inertia for entities.
        - Supports box and circle shapes and requires the `ColliderType` component.